tcmcgahanred/Empire_of_Man/configs/Appliances/pfsense/README.md

-Excellent, Archmagos.
-Below is a clean and structured **pfSense Initial Configuration Checklist** in Markdown format—perfect for inclusion in your `changelog.md` or for saving as `pfsense_initial_setup.md`.
+Below is a clean and structured **pfSense Initial Configuration Checklist**

 ---